 This section will seek to locate the philosophical underpinnings of this paper in the phenomenological movement initiated by Edmund Husserl.
 In addition, a connection is established with the philosophical approach of Mårtensson & Lee who based their work in the more recent phenomenology of Schutz (1962).
-Furthermore, I will pin my nascent philosophical colours to the mast of phenomenological realism.
+Furthermore, we will pin our philosophical colours to the mast of phenomenological realism.
 This is not a neologism but was adhered to by many of Husserl's renowned collaborators in Göttingen together with Alexander Pfaender and the Munich school at the time of the publication of the Logical Investigations (Moran, 2000).

-3.1 The Phenomenology of Edmund Husserl
+The Phenomenology of Edmund Husserl

 Edmund Husserl, the founding father of Phenomenology, is regarded as having instigated one of the most important philosophical movements of the twentieth century (Grossmann, 2005).
 The system has had an immense influence in Europe in areas spanning psychology, law, values, aesthetics and religion (Inwood, 2005).
 Husserl's original studies were in the area of mathematics and his most influential teacher was the philosopher Franz Brentano.
 His philosophy underwent a transition from his earlier studies on the "phenomenology of mathematical and logical concepts" to the "transcendental idealism" developed in his later major work "Ideas: General Introduction to Pure Phenomenology" (Elveton, 1970).
-Lauer

-(1965) argues that with the passage of time a precise definition of "phenomenology" became more difficult but proposed that the term could be traced back to a "distinction made by Kant between phenomenon or appearance of reality in consciousness, and the noumenon, or being of reality itself".
+Lauer (1965) argues that with the passage of time a precise definition of "phenomenology" became more difficult but proposed that the term could be traced back to a "distinction made by Kant between phenomenon or appearance of reality in consciousness, and the noumenon, or being of reality itself".
 However, he points out that Husserl rejected what he perceived as the "dualism" of Kant.
 Lauer continues to explain the phenomenology of Husserl as both a method and a philosophy.
 Method in so far as it provides the steps that must be followed "to arrive at the pure phenomenon, wherein is revealed the very essence not only of appearances but also of that which appears".
 In the realm of philosophy "it claims to give necessary, essential knowledge of that which is".
 Thus phenomenology advocates a "return to things because a thing is the direct object of consciousness in its purified form".
 This approach was in opposition to "illusions, verbalisms or mental constructions" implied by many contemporary movements.
-Moran (2000 p 15) argues that the major contribution of phenomenology to contemporary philosophy is its conception of "objectivity-for-subjectivity" and one of the aspects of the early work of Husserl was its grounding in Realism.
+Moran (2000) argues that the major contribution of phenomenology to contemporary philosophy is its conception of "objectivity-forsubjectivity" and one of the aspects of the early work of Husserl was its grounding in Realism.
 A number of his pupils and collaborators in Göttingen, such as Max Scheler, Edith Stein and Roman Ingarden were somewhat disappointed by Husserl's "turning" towards Idealism in his later work and continued to identify with the Realism of the early Husserl.
-This is a significant factor in my own philosophical approach which I will discus further in section 6.

-3.2 The place of Reflection in the Phenomenological Approach
+The Place of Reflection in the Phenomenological Approach

 Husserl considered that philosophy should be carried out as a rigorous science using the structured methodology of reason and his vision was that the phenomenological approach (of bracketing the natural world and a reduction to pure consciousness) could overcome and synthesise the radical disagreements of contemporary philosophy.
-Following Brentano, he held the conviction that the fundamental purpose philosophy is in description and not causal explanation.
+Following Brentano, he held the conviction that the fundamental purpose of philosophy is in description and not causal explanation.
 The first edition of Husserl's book Logical Investigations published in 1900 catapulted him into the top echelon of German philosophy.
 Moran points out that while the first edition equated phenomenology with descriptive psychology, Husserl began to distance his evolving philosophy from any type of psychology.
 The objective of phenomenology was to focus exclusively on the meaning-constituting function of acts.
-Furthermore Moran (2000 p 77) describes the central importance of reflection as follows:
+Furthermore Moran (2000) describes the central importance of reflection as follows: